 Surely, many of you already wonder about “life after UMBC” and where your education will lead you.
 You’ll be inspired by what some of this year’s graduates are doing this fall.
-Many are beginning their studies at the top graduate and professional programs at top schools across the country.
+Many are beginning their studies at the top graduate and professional programs across the country.
 Other graduates are launching careers with major corporations, agencies, public school systems, and start-ups, focusing on financial analysis, software engineering, education, human services, public policy, and dance.
 Most important, if you begin now exploring ways to connect with faculty and staff who can help you identify and get immersed in research opportunities and internships, you’ll have many options as you prepare to graduate a few years from now.
-And faculty will know you well enough to write impressive letters of recommendation for you.
+In addition, faculty will know you well enough to write impressive letters of recommendation for you.
 Before the year is out, I hope you all will have gone to both the Career Services Center to learn more about internships and careers and the Shriver Center to learn more about service-learning opportunities.

-The fact that you were admitted to UMBC means you are well prepared to be here.
-In fact, you’re part of one of the largest, highest achieving freshman classes in the University’s history.
-Many of you are valedictorians or salutatorians with GPAs well above 4.0, with large numbers of AP credits, and with research experiences.
-And yet our youngest freshman ever was nine years old.
+The fact that you’re a student here means that you are well prepared.
+You have strong academic records, high test scores, and rich experiences in your backgrounds.
+Yet, you might be surprised to know our youngest freshman ever was nine years old.
 What is my point?
 The point is that there is always someone smarter than any of us, but that’s not what’s most important.
 What’s important is that we work to be the best we can be – and to support each other.

 I challenge you to work hard, to be passionate about your education, and to envision and dream about your future.
 I also challenge you to be actively engaged in the campus community.
-Reach out to others, supporting and learning from them.
-I want to thank many of you for participating in our iCubed@UMBC initiative, which is exploring the factors that promote student success in the sciences, technology, engineering, and math.
-This will not only help us better serve you, but also the students who follow.
 Be a part of each other’s success – as partners in study sessions, labs, artistic performances, and civic engagement; as teammates on the court or athletic field; as members of campus clubs and student organizations; and simply as friends.
 Some friendships you make here will last your lifetime.

 Be a part of campus governance through the Student Government Association; keep the campus informed through The Retriever Weekly; elevate student research and creative achievement by contributing to the UMBC Review and Bartleby.
 We want you to connect with faculty and staff – they are national and international experts in their fields, and they care about you.
 Get to know their stories because they, too, will inspire you.
 A number of our students start companies during their time at UMBC, and I encourage you to participate in our annual Idea Competition.
-Last year’s winner was an app that helps students and visitors navigate the UMBC campus and local community.
-The students who created the app just sold it to a local company, and they will be donating some of the proceeds from the sale back to UMBC.
 Also, take time to attend and enjoy a wide range of events – from Theatre and Dance Department productions to performances by the UMBC Symphony Orchestra to Humanities and Social Sciences Forum lectures.
 Be sure to explore our new Performing Arts & Humanities Building, the second half of which is opened this semester.
 Attend athletic events, from basketball to lacrosse and soccer; you’ll see that we take pride in having increasingly exciting athletic activities.
-I want to congratulate both the Men’s Soccer and Swimming & Diving Teams for winning America East conference championships this past year.
+I want to congratulate both the Women’s and Men’s Soccer teams and the Men’s Cross Country team for winning America East conference championships this past year.
 Building on that success, the Women’s Soccer team won their first two games of this season – including a win against Loyola yesterday, led by freshman forward Lisa Nanov.
 I encourage you to attend their next home game on September 5, and to cheer on the Men’s team in their season opener at home this Friday against Long Island University.